DanielyanEduard/RestaurantAgent/README.md

 - Response time may vary due to server limitations.
 - The demo focuses on showcasing the **agent's functionality**, not webpage design.

+## Developer Guide
+To run the agent locally, follow these steps:
+1. Set up the environment variable `GOOGLE_API_KEY`.
+2. Run `app.py`.
+3. Access the application at `localhost:5000`.

 ## Feedback
 Feel free to report any issues or suggest improvements through GitHub Issues.